gaiyadev/gaiyadev/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a startup for myself.
-- 🌱 I’m currently learning how to be a versitile and dynamic Web and Mobile Developer.
+- 🌱 I’m currently learning how to be a versatile and dynamic Web and Mobile Developer.
-- 👯 I’m looking to collaborate on on tools that would involve using real world data to solve real world problems and add more to my bank balance.
+- 👯 I’m looking to collaborate on on any project that would involve using real world data to solve real world problems and add more to my bank balance.
 - 🤔 I’m looking for help with how to make the billions at a very young age ...
 - 💬 Ask me about Javascript or Flutter if I don't know it, I would get back to you.
-- 📫 How to reach me: ...
+- 📫 How to reach me: Check me o all my handles above.
 - 😄 Pronouns: Him/He...
 - ⚡ Fun fact: i am introvert and i love music (Hip Pop)...